 Interestingly, the name Point Iroquois comes from a 1662 battle between the local Ojibwa people and an invading Iroquois war party, looking to dominate the fur trade.
 The Ojibwa were able to stave off the Iroquois, halting their westward expansion.
 It is said that the Ojiwa refer to Point Iroquois as “Nau-do-we-e-gun-ing”, which means place of Iroquois bones.
 (NFS)

 The lighthouse itself, is a classic, Michigan lighthouse with attached lighthouse keepers’ quarters.
 The current lighthouse was built in 1870.
 After 107 years of lighting up the bay, it was replaced by an automatic light.
 I am so glad these beauties are being preserved for future generations to enjoy and learn about the Great Lakes maritime history.

-Thanks for stopping by!
-For more information about the Whitefish Point area, visit ShipwreckMuseum.com.
+Thank you for stopping by!
+For more information about Point Iroquois Lighthouse and to plan your visit, visit the Hiawatha National Forest.
 If you like my photos be sure to “like” my Facebook Page, follow me on Instagram, and Flickr!
+You can purchase prints on Etsy and Fine Art America.
 To see inside my camera bag, check out my Gear Page.
 For information about our new Guided Photography Tours, visit GuidedPhoto.com.